JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 | **Stage 4** | **Finalization – Table Reads & Locked Scripts**                | StudioSync helps track changes during finalization.
 As late-stage rewrites, table read feedback, and scene swaps occur, the system checks for unintended narrative damage (e.g., dropped setups or tonal mismatches). <br><br>**System Value:** Regression detection, script polishing support, dialogue-level feedback, micro-iteration tracking. |
 | **Stage 5** | **Season 2 & Beyond – Narrative Continuity & Future Planning** | StudioSync surfaces unresolved threads, long-term growth potential, and timeline conflicts to support new season planning.
 Past materials act as high-fidelity memory to inform future drafts. <br><br>**System Value:** Continuity recall, multi-season arc tracking, future-proofing, opportunity discovery.                                     |

----

-## **3. Real-World Use Case**

-The human operator will be using **StudioSync** as a support system to develop a 10-episode treatment (with pilot) for a complex, chaos-driven dark comedy series in the vein of *It’s Always Sunny in Philadelphia*.

-The goal is to simulate the creative complexity and tonal unpredictability of a chaos-engine series using a single human operator supported by the **StudioSync** system.
+Our real world use case will demonstrate how **StudioSync** integrates into an established workflow to assist writers and showrunners.
+At each stage, you'll see misaligned and aligned examples, followed by natural language queries that showcase the system’s ability to reason, recall, and respond while preserving the creative voice and goals of the human team.

 ---